lutzer/lu-re/site/about.md

 My <a class="anchor-link" href="#education">educational background</a> spans interaction design, programming and biology.
 I started with a bachelor's degree in Bioinformatics in Berlin, followed by several years working in neurobiology and behavioural science.
 I later completed a master's degree in Interaction Design in Gothenburg.

 I worked in several <a class="anchor-link" href="#jobs">jobs</a> as a creative technologist, design engineer, researcher, coder and ux designer as well as a freelancer in the fields of media arts, urban design, social- and interaction design, automotive design and autonomous driving.
-I have extensive experience working with AI and VR applications.
+I have extensive experience working with AR and VR applications.
 I am building hard- and software prototypes, interactive installations, web and mobile applications.

 A list of my <a class="anchor-link" href="#exhibitions">exhibitions & publications</a> is compiled below. is compiled below.